 This is True stories come from “legitimate” mainstream news sources (never “tabloid” newspapers).
 The facts from these articles are the basis of True‘s stories, which are written in their entirety by Randy Cassingham or the identified contributor.
 Each story ends in a credit to the source, such as the Los Angeles Times or the Denver Post.

 Randy tries as much as possible to credit the original source.
 For example, if the newspaper credits a wire service as the source, that’s what the credit is; it’s usually not credited to the specific publication where the story was found.
 Thus you’ll sometimes see the source being one of the major news wires, which include: AP (Associated Press, USA) Reuters (Reuters Ltd., UK) PA (Press Association, UK), AFP (Agence France-Presse, France), and QMI (Québecor Media Inc., Canada).
-UPI (United Press International, USA) is no longer considered a valid news source and was dropped as a True source.
+Since 2000 UPI (United Press International, USA) is no longer considered an unbiased news organization and was dropped as a True source.

 Special Note Regarding “City” Newspapers: Newspapers took their names long before the dawn of the Internet, which means you can now read a tiny newspaper from a rural town while you sit in your room thousands of miles away.
 Thus, there are many newspapers with the “same name” as other newspapers in different areas.
 Because it does no good to identify a paper as The Post-Dispatch when there could be dozens of newspapers around the world with that (or a similar) name, we add the city where appropriate.
 The city is usually the city of the publisher’s main offices.
 Thus, for instance, you might see a story attributed to London Times even though there is not actually a paper with that specific name — their “real” name is simply The Times.
 The point is not to be fanatical regarding a newspaper’s legally registered name, but rather make it clear to readers where they might be able to find the original (source) story.
 “The Times”?
 Which one?
 The one in London, Shreveport, India, Northwest Indiana, Trenton, or…?
 So I use the city name whether or not it’s part of the newspaper’s formal name.
 Thus: not just Los Angeles Times, but also London Times.
 Why not “Times of London”?
 Consistency: if we’re going to add a city, we’ll always do it at the start, where most papers include the city in their names.
 In other words, yes, we did think about it!